trochford/Laminar/docs/bigger-picture.md

 And beyond container's themselves is the ability to manage clusters of containers.
 Container cluster managers are additional Web-scale infrastructure components providing Web-scale out capabilities, but address reliabilty and resiliance issues - both issues germain to B2B ISVs.
 One such manager is Kubernetes which has been open sourced by Google.
 A summary description from Kubernetes:

-[Kubernetes] [9] satisfies a number of common needs of applications running in production, such as: co-locating helper processes, facilitating composite applications and preserving the one-application-per-container model,
+[Kubernetes] [9] satisfies a number of common needs of applications running in production, such as:

+* co-locating helper processes,
+* facilitating composite applications
+* preserving the one-application-per-container model,
 * mounting storage systems,
 * distributing secrets,
 * application health checking,